futurepaul/druid-todo-tutorial/README.md

 I was hoping you wouldn't notice that all of our todos are currently permanent.
 Very well, let's delete some!

-The quick and easy way is to a "Clear completed" method to our `AppState`.
+The quick and easy way is to add a "Clear completed" method to our `AppState`.
 Let's do that first:

 ### data.rs